Best drones 2024: Enjoy the most advanced drones available

 🔎 DJI Mini 3 With the same excellent camera on board, this is a great alternative to the DJI Mini 3 Pro for those on a tighter budget who want a more accessible beginner model.
 The only catches are that it doesn't come with obstacle avoidance or subject tracking and the 4K video tops out at 30fps. ★★★★

-ISO handling is also excellent throughout the full range of ISO 100-3200, while photos can be captured in both Raw and JPEG formats.
-Video can be captured in up to 4K at 30 fps in the Normal color profile, so while not as good as the Pro 3 which can shoot in the (flat/Raw) D-Cinelike color profile, it’s ideal for beginners and intermediate users.
-There’s also no collision avoidance so you have to take care when flying close to obstacles.
+In our DJI Mini 3 review, we found the ISO handling to be excellent throughout the full range of ISO 100-3200.
+Photos can be captured in both Raw and JPEG formats.
+Video can be captured up to 4K at 30 fps in the Normal color profile.

 Swipe to scroll horizontally